ZAHIRA201/ZAHIRA201/README.md

 ## Meditation, Spirituality & Moving Forward 🧘‍♀️📈 :
 <div align="center">
   <p>Meditation and Spirituality ground me, devour me.
-It’s the tool (+Gym) that helps clear my mind from all the noise, allowing me to focus on what truly matters.
+It’s the tool that helps clear my mind from all the noise, allowing me to focus on what truly matters.
 Every day to me is a journey toward constant self-improvement, as I blend mindfulness with relentless growth.
 I embrace challenges and believe moving forward is a natural process when both body and mind are aligned. </p>
   <p align="center">
   <em>"Who looks outside, dreams; who looks inside, awakens"</em>
 </p>